1. What is the Local Sport Defibrillator Grant Program?

 20. How long do applicants have to purchase an AED package and undertake the familiarisation induction?

-Within six months of accepting the funding terms and conditions, organisations must purchase and install an AED and participate in an initial AED familiarisation instruction (on delivery of the AED or within 28 days of delivery).
+Within six months of accepting the funding terms and conditions, organisations must purchase and install an AED and participate in AED familiarisation instruction (within 28 days of delivery).

-No. The Local Sport Defibrillator Program provides $1 million per year for four years.
-It is anticipated that there will be multiple applicants competing for the funding available.
-Organisations may reapply in following rounds or directly purchase an AED package at the competitive Local Sport Defibrillator Grant Program rate directly through approved AED Panel Service Providers.
+No. It is anticipated that there will be multiple applicants competing for the funding available.
+Organisations may reapply in following rounds or directly purchase an AED package at the competitive Local Sport Defibrillator Grant Program rate directly through approved AED Service Providers.

-Organisations will need to select a AED provider and AED package and gather letters of support.
+Organisations will need to select a AED provider and AED package.

-- Organisations should do their homework; talk to providers to determine which Approved AED Panel Service Providers, AED products and services that best meet their needs.
+- Organisations should do their homework; talk to providers to determine which approved AED Service Providers, AED products and services that best meet their needs.

 - All sections of the application should be completed.
 If you fail to complete a mandatory field, you will be prompted to do so.
-Incomplete applications cannot be submitted.
+Incomplete applications will be deemed ineligible.

 24. What if my application is unsuccessful?